dotnet/docs-maui/docs/deployment/nativeaot.md

 ### Observability and telemetry

-Tracing of .NET MAUI applications on mobile platforms is enabled through [dotnet-dsrouter](https://learn.microsoft.com/dotnet/core/diagnostics/dotnet-dsrouter) which connects diagnostic tooling with .NET mobile applications running on iOS-like platforms over TCP/IP.
+Tracing of .NET MAUI applications on mobile platforms is enabled through [dotnet-dsrouter](/dotnet/core/diagnostics/dotnet-dsrouter) which connects diagnostic tooling with .NET applications running on iOS and Mac Catalyst over TCP/IP.
 However, Native AOT is currently not compatible with this scenario as it doesn;=;t support EventPipe/DiagnosticServer components built with the TCP/IP stack.

 ### Development-time diagnostics